The Planetary Cost of AI Acceleration, Part II: The 10th Planetary Boundary and the 6.5-Year Countdown: Abstract

 In Part I \cite{zhu2026planetary}, we established that the planetary-level scaling of artificial intelligence (AI) can be viewed as the evolution of a thermodynamic dissipative structure, just like human civilization itself, constrained by the Earth's finite heat capacity.
 Building upon this framework, we incorporate empirical constraints and analyze driving forces across the levels of hardware, infrastructure, production, and ecology.

-Most crucially, the recent, super-exponential scaling of autonomous Large Language Model (LLM) agents signals a \textbf{broader, fundamental paradigm shift from machines primarily replacing the human hands }(manual labor and mechanical processing) to machines\textbf{ delegating for the human minds (cognition, reasoning, and intention)}.
-The uncontrolled offloading and scaling of "thinking" itself, beyond human's limited but efficient biological capacity, has profound consequences for humanity's heat balance sheet, since thinking, or intelligence, carries thermodynamic weight.
+Most crucially, the recent super-exponential scaling of autonomous Large Language Model (LLM) agents signals a \textbf{broader, fundamental paradigm shift from machines primarily replacing the human hands }(manual labor and mechanical processing) to machines\textbf{ delegating for the human minds (cognition, reasoning, and intention)}.
+The uncontrolled offloading and scaling of "thinking" itself, beyond human's limited but efficient biological capacity, has profound consequences for humanity's heat balance sheet, since thinking, or intelligence, carries thermodynamic weight, as we discussed in Part I.

 The Earth has already surpassed the heat dissipation threshold required for long-term ecological stability, and projecting based on empirical data reveal a concerning trajectory: without radical structural intervention, anthropogenic heat accumulation will breach critical planetary ecological thresholds in less than 6.5 years, even under the most ideal scenario where Earth Energy Imbalance (EEI) holds constant.
 In this work, we identify six factors from artificial intelligence that influence the global heat dissipation rate and delineate how their interplay drives society toward one of four broad macroscopic trajectories.